Besides injuries & old age, excess weight is the number one contributor to dog arthritis and joint pain.

 Green Lipped Mussels (GLMs)

-I first heard of Green Lipped Mussels when I fed Ziwipeak, an air-dried food from New Zealand, which lists the mussels amongst their ingredients.
+I first heard of Green Lipped Mussels when I fed Missy and Buzz Ziwipeak dog food, an air-dried food from New Zealand, that has GLMs on the ingredient list.

 Only side effect: Allergic reaction can occur IF your dog is allergic to shellfish.